The Challenge of Treating TMJ

 For many people, the primary symptoms of TMJ are actually not jaw symptoms but headaches.
 Tension headaches are often caused by TMJ because the muscles in the head partner with those in the jaw.
 TMJ has also been linked with migraines through irritation or overstimulation of the trigeminal nerve, known as a key trigger point in migraines.

 In order to achieve a healthy status, Dr. Kendall will start by relaxing tense muscles in the jaw so you can experience improved comfort.
-He will use will use K7 and Transcutaneous Electrical Nerve Stimulation (TENS) to relax your jaw.
+He will use K7 and Transcutaneous Electrical Nerve Stimulation (TENS) to relax your jaw.
 Taking into account the six dimensions of optimal occlusion we will create a removable appliance, called an orthotic, to correct your jaw position.
 This process is called Stage 1 Bite Therapy.
 The orthotic crates a balanced and harmonious bite position.

 After you are comfortable and pain-free, Dr. Kendall will discuss with the best long-term solution to help you stay that way without a dental appliance.
 We may recommend orthodontics (braces) to further protect your bite and porcelain veneers and crowns to rebuild missing tooth structure; this is referred to as Stage 2.
 Our ultimate goal is to help you find long-term relief and address the actual etiology causing your pain.
 Our Anchorage dentists have been helping patients like you, become pain-free for over 20 years.
 See what they can do for you!